markwkiehl/particle_device_blueprint/README.md

 Widgets on the Blynk web dashboard and mobile app trigger a Blynk webhook. &nbsp; The webhook makes a Particle HTTP API call that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, and causes the hardware perform the custom action of toggling the state of the built-in LED.

-The Blynk webhook called by the Blynk web or mobile app widget makes a call to the Particle API for a Particle cloud function with a device unique token.
-The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds to the API call with a result code.
+The Blynk webhook called by the Blynk web or mobile app widget makes a call to the Particle API for a Particle cloud function with a device unique token. &nbsp; The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds to the API call with a result code.

-The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
-The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to configure the Particle integration webhook, and the Blynk webhook.
+The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware. &nbsp; The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to configure the Particle integration webhook, and the Blynk webhook.

 # Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.